JetBrains/Qodana/topics/gitlab.md

       expose_as: 'Qodana report'
 ```

-Assuming that you have configured your pipeline in a similar manner, this is what it may look like:
+Assuming that you have configured your pipeline similarly, this is what it may look like:

 1. Qodana report affiliated with a pipeline in a merge request